 Everywhere in your organization people are carrying out business processes to make things happen.
 This obviously includes the accounting department.
 We know from COSO and Sarbanes Oxley compliance that accounting procedures are an important element of your internal controls.
 Organizations spend a lot of effort to produce an accounting manual containing accounting policies and procedures.
-So, if you are going to produce an accounting manual with accounting policies and accounting procedures, how can you make the most of the effort you put into them?

 There are two important questions you should ask about your accounting procedures:

 1) How well do your accounting procedures accurately capture your accounting cycles or processes?

 2) How can your use your accounting procedures to benefit your organization?